AramSemerjyan/network_tracker/README.md

 - ✅ Automatically captures all Dio HTTP requests and responses
 - 🕵️‍♂️ View full request/response logs directly in your app
+- ✏️ Edit and repeat any captured request — including method, path, headers, query, and body
 - 🔍 Search by request path and filter by method or status
 - 📱 Simple integration with just two lines of code
 - 📦 No need for custom tooling or complex setup